savitagup/901NodeIntro-1/Labs/Ch01-Intro/1ExecuteJS/README.md

       console.log('hello');
     ```

-1. Right click on your introduction.js file to open to a terminal at this path.
+1. Right click on your `introduction.js` file to open to a terminal at this path.

-1. Note the command it says to run to verify your work.
+1. Note the command below that the program says to use to verify your work.
 This is how you will check your work for future challenges.

     ```
     javascripting verify introduction.js